navanchauhan/My-Website-Swift/Content/posts/2019-12-16-TensorFlow-Polynomial-Regression.md

 ```

 ### Defining Variables
-We first define all the coefficients and constant as tensorflow variables haveing a random intitial value
+We first define all the coefficients and constant as tensorflow variables having a random initial value

 ```python
 a = tf.Variable(np.random.randn(), name = "a")